lucianoayres/the-ai-first-dev-team-book/The_AI-First_Dev_Team_Building_AI-Driven_Software_Development_Teams.md

 ## Introduction

-Welcome to **The Next Dev Team: Building an AI-Driven Software Development Culture**.
+Welcome to **The AI-First Dev Team: Building an AI-Driven Software Development Culture**.
 In the past decade, software teams have relied on ever-evolving languages, frameworks, and methodologies to stay competitive.
 Today, the emergence of AI-enabled coding tools—ranging from in-editor assistants like Copilot to multi-step “agentic” platforms like Cursor AI and Windsurf—represents a paradigm shift.

 Rather than merely augmenting individual workflows, AI has the power to transform entire engineering cultures: accelerating delivery, improving quality, and freeing human creativity for strategic challenges.